Are you searching for a specific type of material? Learn more about searching for different publication types here.

 - An overview of all digital dictionaries can be found here.
 Paper dictionaries can be found in the Utrecht Science Park University Library at the NASLG collection (reference).
 The University Library City Centre has large language collections.
 At the beginning of each language collection, you will find an extensive collection of dictionaries specific to that language.

-- There is a collection of audio-visual material, with DVDs (feature films, documentaries, television series) and games, which can be found in WorldCat (filter by DVD or game).
+- There is a collection of audio-visual material, with DVDs (feature films, documentaries, television series) , which can be found in WorldCat (filter by DVD).
 You can find a full over overview of the search systems for audio-visual material here.

 - For help with searching for existing datasets, go to Research Data Management Support.